wragge/trove-newspaper-harvester/README.md

 [View the full
 documentation](https://wragge.github.io/trove-newspaper-harvester/)

+The Trove Newspaper (& Gazette) Harvester makes it easy to download large quantities of digitised articles from [Trove’s newspapers and gazettes](https://trove.nla.gov.au/newspaper/).
+Just give it a search from the Trove web interface, and the harvester will save the metadata of all the articles in a CSV (spreadsheet) file for further analysis.
+You can also save the full text of every article, as well as copies of the articles as JPG images, and even PDFs.
+While the web interface will only show you the first 2,000 results matching your search, the Newspaper Harvester will get everything.

 ## No installation required!

 If you want to use the harvester without installing anything, just head